 #2 The End For Open Plan Offices

-Open floor plans may be a popular arrangement, but its incompatibility with social distancing guidelines will pose a challenge as we return back to the office.
+Open floor plans may be a popular arrangement, but its incompatibility with social distancing guidelines will pose a challenge as employees return to the office.
 A call centre in South Korea had a COVID-19 outbreak due to its crowded office settings, where 43.5% of workers on one floor tested positive for the virus.
 It suggests how such workspaces can be risky and potentially a source of further transmission.

 In Singapore, workplaces have to adhere to safe management measures stipulated by the Ministry of Manpower.
 That includes a 1-metre spacing between people at all times, marked out by either visual indicators or physical means such as high barriers between workstations or relocation of workstations.